After school shooting, Tenn. gun laws likely to remain lax

 Ogles, whose district includes Nashville, said after Monday’s school shooting that his family was “devastated by the tragedy.”

 The most significant movement involves the state’s permitless carry law.
-In 2021, Republican Gov. Bill Lee led the charge to allow most adults 21 and older carry handguns without first obtaining a permit that requires clearing a state background check and training.
+In 2021, Lee led the charge to allow most adults 21 and older to carry handguns without first obtaining a permit that requires clearing a state background check and training.
 Thereafter, gun manufacturer Smith & Wesson announced plans to relocate its headquarters to Tennessee due to the state’s “support for the 2nd Amendment.”

 Nevertheless, the law was met with a lawsuit from a gun rights group arguing the minimum age should be 18.
 By late last year, Tennessee Attorney General Jonathan Skrmetti’s office negotiated a settlement rather than defend the law, citing last year’s U.S. Supreme Court ruling expanding gun rights.